 A full ten years elapsed before the first full account appeared in the British press.
 In February 1930, The Manchester Guardian ran the headline, The Mutiny At Etaples: An Incident of 1917, Fighting Soldiers and Red Caps.
 The 2,000 word exclusive had been submitted by an S. J. C. R. For a few weeks there was an excitable flurry of letters from witnesses, but within months it had been forgotten.
 Boisterous Socialists like J.J Davidson, Labour MP for Glasgow, would make veiled yet provocative allusions to it in parliament, but by and large, the combined forces of civility, respect and embarrassment kept most lips firmly shut.
 The tale may have teased the lips occasionally.
 The tongue may occasionally have shot forth.
 But it never really did any serious damage.
 Not even a glimpse of Lady Forbes’ knickers could have broken the silence any.

-But all that changed in the eighties when gritty English screenwriter Alan Bleasdale and Scottish director Jim O’Brien, took John Fairley and William Allison’s 1978 book, The Monocled Mutineer and transformed it into a scorching 4-part drama serial.
+But all that changed in the nineteen-eighties when BBC producer, John Purdie invited gritty English screenwriter Alan Bleasdale and Scottish director Jim O’Brien to take the nuts and bolts of John Fairley and William Allison’s 1978 book, The Monocled Mutineer and transform it into a scorching 4-part drama serial.

 The culmination of this period was that occurrence, chiefly disgraceful to writers about the war who appear to be in a conspiracy to conceal it, the Mutiny at Etaples.
 All countries engaged in the war had periods of widespread mutiny, a fact which should be noticed and recorded, not hushed up. . . .
 With the British it occurred . . . over some rumoured disagreement with the police.
 I never knew the truth and perhaps no one knows it.The 1930 Manchester Guardian report on the Etaples Mutiny featured the above passage from R.H Mottram’s Three Personal Records of the War.